Vikings defense struggles with ‘very similar game plans’ between the Rams and Lions

 “A lot more screens this week than we’d seen against Detroit, so I’d say that’s a different thing,” he added.
 “For the most part, the stuff on tape we’ve been giving up, that’s going to be on there for the season, so it’s on us to stop that.”

 The Vikings’ lack of pressure on Stafford started with quick-throwing play calls by Rams head coach Sean McVay.
-The Rams’ first touchdown drive featured a couple screens to second-year receiver Puka Nacua, who had seven grabs for 106 yards in his first game back from a knee injury in the season opener.
+The Rams’ first touchdown drive featured a couple of screens to second-year receiver Puka Nacua, who had seven grabs for 106 yards in his first game back from a knee injury in the season opener.

 And when the Rams pivoted to take shots downfield, Stafford seemed to have the answers to Flores’ pressure tests.
-Rams blockers rarely seemed confused unlike when the Vikings successfully harassed the Jets, Texans and 49ers offenses earlier this season.
+Rams blockers rarely seemed confused, unlike when the Vikings successfully harassed the Jets, Texans and 49ers offenses earlier this season.

 “Tried to mess with the edges a little bit, tried to add extra [blockers],” edge rusher Jonathan Greenard said of the Rams.
 “Lot of gadget stuff.
 Seemed like 10 screens from the beginning of the game.”